SouthernMethodistUniversity/hpc_docs/docs/about/queues.md

 :::

 :::{note}
-The efficiency of SLURM and our HPC systems depend reasonable usage requests.
+The efficiency of SLURM and our HPC systems depend on reasonable resource requests.
 Whenever possible, you should request only the resources your job needs including memory, number of cores, number of gpus, and run time.